 Our priority: We will adopt a single system-wide approach to quality and continuous service improvement.
 What will we do?
 How will we know we have got there?
 A five-year ambition unless otherwise stated.
-We will adopt a single system-wide approach to quality and continuous service improvement, exploring opportunities and aligning where practicable.
-Key actions Strategic aims and principles embedded into staff induction by March 2024 and all staff performance development reviews by March 2026 Our ambitions Staff trained in system-wide quality and improvement approach by quarter four, building on QSIR foundations - 50% by
+We will adopt a single system-wide approach Key actions to quality and continuous service improvement, exploring opportunities and aligning where Strategic aims and principles practicable. embedded into staff induction by March 2024 and all staff performance development reviews by March 2026 Our ambitions Staff trained in system-wide quality and improvement approach by quarter four, building on Quality, Service Improvement and Redesign (QSIR) foundations - 50% by Q4 2024/25

-Q4 2024/25.

 Our priority: We will review our Better Care Fund Programme.
 What will we do?
 How will we know we have got there?
 A five-year ambition unless otherwise stated.
-We will ensure our Better Care Fund 26 programme is meeting the needs of local people and aligned with the ambition of this strategy Key actions Completed review of the Better Care Fund programme by March 2023.
-This review will seek to assess how the Better Care Fund has performed and how it has helped increase integration - as well as looking to explore areas where we can expand the programme and go further
+We will ensure our Better Care Fund26 programme Key actions is meeting the needs of local people and aligned with the ambition of this strategy Completed review of the Better Care Fund programme by March 2023.
+This review will seek to assess how the Better Care Fund has performed and how it has helped increase integration as well as looking to explore areas where we can expand the programme and go further